 Previous GeneCards Identifiers for CETN2 Gene

 Caltractin belongs to a family of calcium-binding proteins and is a structural component of the centrosome.
 The high level of conservation from algae to humans and its association with the centrosome suggested that caltractin plays a fundamental role in the structure and function of the microtubule-organizing center, possibly required for the proper duplication and segregation of the centrosome. [provided by RefSeq, Jul 2008]

 GeneCards Summary for CETN2 Gene

-CETN2 (Centrin, EF-Hand Protein, 2) is a Protein Coding gene.
-Diseases associated with CETN2 include xeroderma pigmentosum, variant type and xeroderma pigmentosum, group c.
-Among its related pathways are Regulation of PLK1 Activity at G2/M Transition and Organelle biogenesis and maintenance.
+CETN2 (Centrin 2) is a Protein Coding gene.
+Diseases associated with CETN2 include xeroderma pigmentosum, group c.
+Among its related pathways are Transport to the Golgi and subsequent modification and SUMOylation.
 GO annotations related to this gene include nucleic acid binding and microtubule binding.
-An important paralog of this gene is CETN1.
+An important paralog of this gene is CETN3.

 UniProtKB/Swiss-Prot for CETN2 Gene

 Plays a fundamental role in microtubule organizing center structure and function.
 Required for centriole duplication and correct spindle formation.
 Has a role in regulating cytokinesis and genome stability via cooperation with CALM1 and CCP110.

 Involved in global genome nucleotide excision repair (GG-NER) by acting as component of the XPC complex.
 Cooperatively with RAD23B appears to stabilize XPC.
 In vitro, stimulates DNA binding of the XPC:RAD23B dimer.